snsoorajskanda/HS2014A-Presentation/PPT-INFORMATION/NAPCC.md

 ## Background
 The Fourth Assessment report of the Intergovernmental Panel on Climate Change(IPCC-AR4) concluded from the direct observations of changes in temperature, sea level, and snow cover in the northern hemisphere during 1850 to the present, that the warming of the earth's climate syswtem is unequivocal.

+The global qatmospheric concentration of CO2 has increased from a pre-industrial value of about 280ppm to 379 ppm in 2005.
+Based on multiple model projections, the temperature increases during 2090-2099 relative to 1980-1999 may range from 1.1 to 6.4 ℃ and sea level rise from 0.18 to 0.59 meters.
+These could lead to impacts on frshwater availability, oceanic acidification, food production, flooding of coastal areas and increased burden of vector borne and water borne diseases associated with extreme weather events.

+The Prime Minister's Council on Climate Chqange, in  its first meeting on 13th July, 2007, had decided that " *A National Document compiling actiontaken by India for addressing the challenge of Climate Change, and the action it proposes to take* " be prepared.

 ## Timeline
 • Mid-2007: The UPA government constituted the Prime Minister’s Council on Climate Change (PMCCC).